We Found the 76 Best Memorial Day Weekend Sales to Shop Right Now

+Memorial Day Sales 2024: Here Are the Best Deals on Tech, Home Gadgets and More

-All of the major retailers are getting in on Memorial Day sales.
-Here are the deals worth considering.
+Memorial Day sales are live at all of the major retailers.
+Here are the deals worth considering today.

-While we're treated to a few shopping seasons over the calendar year, Memorial Day weekend never disappoints with huge price cuts and new record lows to take advantage of.
-And all of the biggest brands are getting involved, be that Apple, Samsung, Sony, Microsoft or Dell with all the biggest retailers -- think Amazon, Best Buy and Walmart -- offering their own individual incentives.
+While we're treated to a few shopping seasons over the calendar year, Memorial Day never disappoints with its selection of deals and record lows on the most popular items.
+With the actual holiday finally here, all of the biggest brands are joining in, offering major savings, be that Apple, Samsung, Sony, Microsoft or Dell.
+And the biggest retailers -- think Amazon, Best Buy and Walmart -- are offering their own enticing deals too.

 LG's Memorial Day sale is live right now and it's offering up to 55% off a range of home appliances.
 Right now there are discounts on fridges, washers, dryers, vacuums and more.